maireadmeagher/ICT-25/topic03-microsoft-excel/unit-2-labs-week-6/talk-2/topic.md

 ---
 icon:
-  type: arcticons:all-maths-formulas
+  type: streamline-freehand-color:cell-formating-border-horizontal-vertical
   color: green
 ---

-# 03: Instructions for Exercises on formattinf
+# 03: Instructions for Exercises on formattin

 Read these Instructions